 Set in its own private estate and bordered by ancient olive groves, Masseria L'Olivo is a newly built stone farmhouse in Puglia.
 Affectionately called 'the heel of Italy's boot', Puglia has a surprisingly international past, with Greek, Spanish and Norman influences.
 Its landscape is flat and wild - a sort of maquis in parts.

-This home in Puglia is centred around two courtyards, fashioned after 15th-century buildings featuring high vaulted ceilings.
+This Club home in Puglia is centred around two courtyards, fashioned after 15th-century buildings featuring high vaulted ceilings.
 The main house, a beautiful building crafted in natural stone comprises three en-suite bedrooms while an annexe contains two additional bedrooms.

 During your stay in this home in Puglia, you'll also be able to head out to Cutrofiano to sample of the region's other offerings.
 The area produces excellent wines, including some of the country's finest rosés.
 Stop at L'Astore Masseria, an enchanting 100-hectare agricultural estate.
 Visit the vineyards and the underground wine cellar before sampling wine thoughtfully paired with Italian canapés.